> Folk Music > Songs > The Night Visiting Song

 John Pearse sang the Night Visiting Song in 1966 on the album Folk Scene: A Selection of Songs From Britain’s Finest Folk Music Magazine.

-John Reilly sang Adieu Unto All True Lovers in a recording made by Tom Munnelly in his own home in Dublin in Winter 1967.
-It was published in 1977 on Reilly’s Topic LP The Bonny Green Tree: Songs of an Irish Traveller.
-Tom Munnelly noted:
+John Reilly sang Adieu Unto All True Lovers in a recording made by Tom Munnelly in his own home in Dublin in winter 1967.
+It was published in 1977 on Reilly’s Topic LP of songs of an Irish Traveller, The Bonny Green Tree, and was included in 1998 on the Topic anthology Who’s That at My Bed Window?
+(The Voice of the People Volume 10).
+Tom Munnelly noted on Reilly’s album:

 Dr. Hugh Shields suggests that The Grey Cock was in its earliest form a dawn song related to the Alba of the medieval troubadours.
 In this form it carried no supernatural elements for the hero and heroine of the narrative were entirely human.
 The subsequent mutation of some versions of the ballad into revenant form came with its acquisition of verses from supernatural ballads, notably Sweet William’s Ghost.